English Oak vs. White Oak: What’s the Difference?

 English Oak vs. White Oak: Description

-The English Oak is a slow-growing deciduous tree with lobed green leaves.
+The English Oak is a medium-growing deciduous tree with lobed green leaves.
 These trees grow up to 60 feet tall, with a canopy up to 70 feet wide.
 Some English Oaks in the UK have reached a trunk circumference of 40 feet.
 Acorns mature and drop in the autumn.

 English Oak vs. White Oak: Uses

 White oak is moisture-resistant and often used in barrel-making for wine and whiskey.
 These oaks are ideal in ship making for the same reasons.
-While live oak was the main wood used to build the USS Constitution (a.k.a.
-Old Ironsides), white oak was also used.
+While live oak was the main wood used to build the USS Constitution (aka Old Ironsides), white oak was also used.
 The acorns from white oaks are less bitter than other oak species and can be consumed after roasting or boiling them.

 English Oak vs. White Oak: Growth Tips